lucascsl11/lucascsl11/README.md

 ### Hi there 👋

 - 🔭 I’m a Computer Science student at UTFPR and a member of the Programming team in the UTFalcon Aerodesign extension project.
-- 🌱 I’m currently learning Python, C and Java
+- 🌱 I’m currently learning Python, C# and Java
-- 🤔 I’m looking for a job
+- 🤔 I’m looking for a job, as well as more depth in the game development field

 <div align="center">
   <a href="https://github.com/lucascsl11">